 Port Susan Marine Stewardship Area

-Port Susan, located in the Puget Sound between Camano Island and northern Snohomish County, has been identified by the Nature Conservancy as a priority conservation area of high biodiversity importance (Floberg et al. 2004).
-Work was initiated in 2007 to establish a Port Susan Marine Stewardship Area (MSA) through a partnership between the Snohomish and Island County MRCs, Tulalip Tribes, the Stillaguamish Tribe, The Nature Conservancy, WSU Extension of Snohomish and Island Counties and Washington Sea Grant (with support from the NWSC).
-In 2014, a resolution passed by Snohomish County Council designated Port Susan as a voluntary marine stewardship area.
+Port Susan, located in Puget Sound between Camano Island and northern Snohomish County, has been identified as a priority conservation area of high biodiversity importance.
+The Port Susan Marine Stewardship Area (MSA) was established in 2014 through a partnership between the Snohomish and Island County Marine Resource Committees (MRCs), Tulalip Tribes, the Stillaguamish Tribe, The Nature Conservancy, Washington State University Extension of Snohomish and Island Counties, and Washington Sea Grant.
+The MSA is a voluntary designation encouraging conservation of Port Susan’s natural, cultural, and scenic values by inspiring government agencies, organizations, landowners, and citizens to take actions and advocate for the protection of these resources.

-More information about the unique ecological and recreational opportunities in Port Susan can be found at the Port Susan Bay Ecosystem Wiki and The Nature Conservancy's Port Susan Bay Preserve.
+More information can be found in this story map: Ten Years of Progress: The Port Susan Marine Stewardship Area Conservation Action Plan.
+Additional information about the unique ecological and recreational opportunities in Port Susan can be found at the Port Susan Bay Ecosystem Wiki and The Nature Conservancy's Port Susan Bay Preserve webpage.

 Conservation Action Planning